JuliaAI/MLJ.jl/docs/src/performance_measures.md

 ```

 A user-defined measure in MLJ can be passed to the `evaluate!`
-method, and elsewhere in MLJ, provided it is a function or callable
+method, and elsewhere in MLJ, provided it is a function or a callable
 object conforming to the above syntactic conventions.
 By default, a
 custom measure is understood to: